chariguanaCode/universal-print-in-cpp/examples/README.md

 ## trees.cpp

-This example shows capabilities of printing binary trees.
+This example shows the possibilities of printing binary trees.

-First 27 lines are just `template.cpp` and there is nothing special to tell about them.
+The first 27 lines are just `template.cpp` and there is nothing special to tell about them.

 #### Binary tree in array (a)

-Here is the most basic binary tree and nothing fancy.
+Here is the most basic binary tree without anything fancy.
-We also `watch()` this same example starting in a different root.
+We `watch()` this example starting in two different roots.

 #### Binary tree in array (b)

-This example shows that a binary tree can be used with all types of data including multi-dimensional structures.
+This example shows that a binary tree can be used with all types of data, including multi-dimensional structures.

 #### Binary tree in array (c)